 There is a saying that “cruising is the process of working on your boat in exotic places” and it’s distressingly true.
 Even buying a brand new boat does not fix the problem, let alone fixing up an old one.
 But I don’t believe it must be that way.
 Let’s look at how the Adventure 40 will be better than that.

 Here is my reliability goal for the Adventure 40:

-- The boat will come to you on a truck fully offshore-equipped, with a complete, professionally written and illustrated, assembly and commissioning manual.
+- The boat will come to you fully offshore-equipped, with a complete, professionally written and illustrated, assembly and commissioning manual.

 - Any competent sailor with basic tool skills will be able to commission the boat in seven working days or less.